benohalloran/csharp_bst/README.md

 C# Search Tree
 ==============
-A Simple unbalanced Binary Search Tree with concurrent access.
+An unbalanced Binary Search Tree with concurrent access.

 This is a simple implementation of a Binary Search Tree ADT without any sense of balancing.
 The tree supports concurrency through a global reader-writer (RW) lock.